Commentary on the Power of the System

 Put simply, the government incarcerates a troubled man and, when he completes his sentence, it unleashes a depraved, unstable animal on society; a man with no job, a scarlet letter, and a reservoir of insidious hostility.

-Kevin J. Mahoney is a Massachusetts criminal defense lawyer, author of Relentless Criminal Cross-Examination, and on-air legal analyst.
+Kevin J. Mahoney is a Cambridge, Massachusetts criminal defense lawyer, author of Relentless Criminal Cross-Examination, and on-air legal analyst.